Online Forensic Science Degree Programs

 Online students are often able to connect with classmates and alumni from around the world through online, interactive discussion boards and forums.
 This could be an asset for current professionals who want to keep their finger on the pulse of trends and technology used in other areas of the nation and/or world.

 Who might want to pursue an online forensic science degree?
-Per the Bureau of Labor Statistics 2016 outlook, a graduate degree in forensic science may be helpful for those who seek advancement in this broad field. iii
+According to the Bureau of Labor Statistics (BLS), 2022 outlook, a graduate degree in forensic science may be helpful for those who seek advancement in this broad field.

 Choose an Online Forensic Science Graduate Program